sogebot/sogeBot/docs/_master/howto/write-own-system.md

 ##### Parser options

-* `fireAndForget`: if parser should run in background and we don't care about result, e.g. stats counting. `false`
+* `fireAndForget`: if parser should run in background and we don't care about result and will not rollback, e.g. stats counting. `false`
 * `priority`: what priority should be given to parser, higher priority, sooner it will run. `constants.LOW`
 * `permission`: sets default permission for parser. `permission.VIEWERS`